HBDK/music-dims/README.md

    const char* ssid = "your_wifi";
    const char* password = "your_password";
    const char* apiHost = "http://your_host:5000";
+   const char* playerName = "bathroom_speaker"; // Used for player control endpoints
    ```
 3. Make sure `secrets.h` is listed in `.gitignore` so it is not committed to git.
 4. In your code, include it: